shwestrick/sml-splittable-random/README.md

 in two or more subtasks.
 Splitting also conveniently allows for generating unbounded streams of pseudo-random values.

+The SplitMix algorithm is
+the basis of Java's `java.util.SplittableRandom` class.
 This library has been checked against `java.util.SplittableRandom`.
 On the same seed, it produces exactly the same values.
 See [`compare-java/`](./compare-java).
 (Last checked 11-29-2025,